 Should you mishit a shot and feel that it is heading in the direction of other players you should immediately shout “FORE!” to warn them.
 This will allow them to take some form of evasive action.

-I tend to err on the side of shouting fore too often rather than not enough.
+I tend to err on the side of yelling fore too often rather than not enough.

-If you happen to hear someone else shout FORE! then rather than try to work out which direction it came from you are best advised to duck and also cover your head.
+If you happen to hear someone else yelling fore then rather than try to work out which direction it came from you are best advised to duck and also cover your head.

 I’ve been hit on a couple of occasions by a golf ball and it is not fun.
-Fortunately, I was not hit on the head so it was the case of bruising.
+Fortunately, I was not hit on the head so it was only a case of bruising.

 The same applies to players in your own group.
 Make sure that no one is going to get hit by your club before commencing your shot or practice swing.